mediocreatmybest/gaslightingeveryone/README.md

 ### Available in the tools folder

 These scripts/tools can assist in resizing or changing the aspect ratio of images in folders.
-These scripts will create a copy of the original master folder so you can maintain an original with captions intact.
+They are written to create a copy of the original master image folder so you can maintain an the originals with captions and files intact.

 See the [docs folder](https://github.com/mediocreatmybest/gaslightingeveryone/tree/main/docs) for more information.

+#### Feel free to fix by pulling or log issues, I can't promise I will do anything but I'll try

 ## Docker